marcdotson/data-5600/notes/notes.md

 ## Module 8 (Slides 1-15, 16-36)

-Dimension reduction as opposed to variable selection and regularization Should this all be in a “feature engineering” module?
-Shouldn’t we have decision trees and random forests as well/instead?
-Are there students who *only* take the introduction to ML?
-PCA on its own and then PCA as part of PCR Code: Using PCA and PCR for continuous and discrete outcomes
+Dimension reduction as opposed to variable selection and regularization PCA on its own and then PCA as part of PCR Code: Using PCA and PCR for continuous and discrete outcomes

 # Week 15 (Dec 1, 3; Apr 20)